 4. All other individuals shall be assigned to an MCO on a basis of approximately equal number by MCO in each locality.

-5. All eligible members are automatically assigned to a contracted
+5. All eligible members are automatically assigned to a

-geographic area where the member lives.
+participates in the geographic area where the member lives.

 residing in localities qualifying for a rural exception shall not be

 afforded the 90-day window after initial enrollment during which they may make

 a health plan or program change.

 6. DMAS shall have the discretion to utilize an alternate

 strategy for enrollment or transition of enrollment from the method described

 in this section for expansions, retractions, or changes to